 Where the design community meets.

-Product Design @ Zavzen Design Joined about 7 years ago via an invitation from Jeff B.
+Product Design @ Zavzen Design Joined over 7 years ago via an invitation from Jeff B.

 I personally like the super minimal color palette and type with the use of motion to bring it alive BUT I don't get who this is for or how they'll use motion in reality.
 The motion graphics are fun but don't seem to fit into anything outside of this landing page.

 Their copy says 'we're not Silicon Valley', but everything else says the opposite.
 This may not be accurate, but to me, Squarespace is for folks outside of the NYC and Silicon Valley tech ecosystems that have businesses to run and don't want to worry about managing a website.
 Trying to connect so deeply to a single city (whether it does that successfully or not) seems counterproductive.

 This feels like Squarespace is trying to market to Squarespace, not their actual customers.

 That's an interesting thought and could definitely be the case, especially considering they hired an outside agency for the original redesign but still need to make it their own.

 It also seems like there are two competing approaches right now though, rather than a well-executed, more subtle version of the redesign.

 Yeah, it's not at all surprising that it's being implemented more subtly.